dhaliaeid/Write-ups/TryHackME/Network Services2.md

 3. Number of databases and their names.

 #### Key Terminology
-**Schema**: In MySQL, `schema` is interchangeable with `database`.
-For example, CREATE SCHEMA can be used in place of CREATE DATABASE.
+**Schema**: In MySQL, schema is interchangeable with database.
+For example, `CREATE SCHEMA` can be used in place of `CREATE DATABASE`.
 Note that in some database systems, like Oracle, schema only refers to part of a database (tables and objects owned by a user).
 **Hashes**: A cryptographic process that turns variable-length input into a fixed-length output.
 In MySQL, hashes are used for password storage (protecting against plaintext storage) and data indexing, enabling efficient searching and access.

 **_Answers_**